yuliussetyawan/yuliussetyawan/README.md

 - 👋 Hi, I’m @yuliussetyawan
-- 👀 I’m interested in Python and Mobile Apps
+- 👀 I’m interested in Python and Web Development
-- 🌱 I’m currently learning Python and Flutter
+- 🌱 I’m currently learning Python and Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me: IG @yuliusetyawan

 <!---
 yuliussetyawan/yuliussetyawan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.